WHAT’S THE PH OF YOUR FAVORITE BOTTLED WATER? TOP 6 WATER BRANDS COMPARED

 Unique quality: Uses micro-filters, reverse osmosis and ultraviolet exposure to take their water to 99.9% purity.

 Our Take On It: At first glance, Essentia’s pH of 9.5 is appealing.
 But then read the fine print and you’ll see that the water’s alkaline pH exists thanks to an unnatural process of ionization, reverse osmosis and added sodium bicarbonate.
 People have termed this “synthetic” or “artificially” alkaline because it’s devoid of natural occurring alkaline minerals.
 The good news is that Essentia does have some minerals added after ionization, the question is how much.
-The bad news is that it’s from sodium bicarbonate (AKA baking soda).
+The bad news is that it’s from sodium bicarbonate (AKA baking soda water).
+Essentia is bottled in virgin plastic and the company is not Carbon Neutral, unfortunately, creating quite the carbon footprint for highly processed tap water.

 Unique quality: The water takes a 15 year journey through layers of glacial sand deep within the Northern Alps before it is bottled.

 Our Take On It: Unlike Essentia, Evian water is not subject to any sort of purification process—nothing is added or removed from the point of extraction.
-So, what you see in terms of the source is what you get: a naturally clean tasting spring water with a high mineral content that lends itself to healthy living.
-But Evian isn’t up to par yet when it comes to environmental practices.
-While we certainly admire Evian’s goal of using 25% rPET bottles and becoming CarbonNeutral by 2020, we wish Evian had jumped on the environmentally conscious train a little earlier in the game.
-After all, Evian is a very well established brand that could serve as an industry leader when it comes to sustainable practices.
+So, what you see in terms of the source is what you get: a clean tasting natural spring water with a high mineral content that lends itself to healthy living.
+But Evian istill working towards more sustainable packaging types in terms of their environmental practices.
+While we certainly admire Evian’s goal of using 100% rPET bottles that have begun rolling out in select markets, we wish Evian had jumped on the environmentally conscious train a little earlier in the game.
+After all, Evian is a very well established brand that should serve as an industry leader when it comes to sustainable practices.